Ride2Rail/incentive-provider/README.md

 ### Class Incentive
 The class maintains the results of a rule evaluation for later use, e.g., for the consistency check or for the final output of results.
-An instance of the class _Incentive_ is created for every offer item and every type of incentive,
+An instance of the class _Incentive_ is created for every offered item and every type of incentive.

 ## Script [incentive_provider.py](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/incentive_provider.py)
-The script implements upper layer of the Incentive provider module.
-It takes care of the initialization of rules that are applied in the pre-evaluation process and initialization of the incentives.
-The script implements the way how the rules are applied and the consistency check that ensures that only mutually compatible incentives are returned for each offer item.
+The script implements the upper layer of the Incentive provider module.
+It takes care of the initialization of rules that are applied in the pre-evaluation process and the initialization of the incentives.
+The script implements the way how the rules are applied and the consistency check that ensures that only mutually compatible incentives are returned for each offered item.

 ### Class IncentiveProvider
 The class _IncentiveProvider_ implements the method _getEligibleIncentives()_ that executes each rule on each offer item, the method _consistencyCheck()_ that implements the constraints defining the mutual compatibility of incentives.
-Currently, to demonstrate this functionality the incentives _10%Discount_ and _20%Discount_ are considered to be mutually incompatible and if rules assigned both these incentives to a single offer item, during the consistency check the eligibility for _10%Discount_ is cancelled.
+Currently, to demonstrate this functionality, the incentives _10%Discount_ and _20%Discount_ are considered to be mutually incompatible and if rules assigned both these incentives to a single offer item, during the consistency check the eligibility for _10%Discount_ is cancelled.

 ### Class IncentiveProviderManager
 The class _IncentiveProviderManager_ ensures correct initialization of the Incentive provider and implements the method _getIncentives()_ that calls the methods implemented by the class _IncentiveProvider_ to execute the pre-evaluation of incentive eligibility.

 # Usage